 Selection of the appropriate compression therapy is based on the vascular examination, as well as patient comfort and tolerance.
 Every garment, compression system, elastic or non-elastic wrap has a tension that determines the amount of pressure when properly applied.
 Manufacturer’s guidelines should be followed carefully to avoid complications that can occur with inappropriate compression therapy.
 Compression of any type is generally contraindicated if the ABI is less than 0.5; however, if the patient can tolerate multiple layers of soft gauze wrapping, it may be beneficial in activating the lymphatics as well as anchoring the appropriate primary dressing.
 Any compression is best applied by a trained professional until the wound is closed and the patient is ready to transition to compression stockings.

-Many lower extremity wounds with edema are caused by chronic venous insufficiency (CVI); however, ...
+Many lower extremity wounds with edema are caused by chronic venous insufficiency (CVI); however, multiple other etiologies are ...